telerik/kendo-ui-builder/docs/components/password-textbox.md

 ## Properties of Interest

 * **Debounce**&mdash;Represents delay time in milliseconds after which the change will be triggered.
-For more information on date formatting options, refer to the article on [AngularJS Debouncing updates](https://docs.angularjs.org/api/ng/directive/ngModelOptions#debouncing-updates) or [Angular Debounce Time](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-debounceTime).
+For more information on date formatting options, refer to the article on [AngularJS debouncing updates](https://docs.angularjs.org/api/ng/directive/ngModelOptions#debouncing-updates) or [Angular debounce time](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-debounceTime).
 * **Model**&mdash;The data model that is associated with this component.
 For more information, refer to the article on [using data source instances]({% slug blankview_kuib %}#toc-using-data-source-instances).
 * **Change Event Function**&mdash;Fired when the value of the component is changed by the user.